catmengi/DynamicRPC/README.md

 1. **SIZEDBUF** is passed as char*,uint64_t

-**NOTE** : current rpcclient realization doesnt know is return are one of arguments, they are completely separated on client side now (this mean that rpc function's return will be stored in different memory address even if function on server returned one of arguments)
+**NOTE** : currently return will be ALWAYS SEPARATED and in DIFFERENT chunk of memory than ANY arguments (even if on server side function returns passed argument with pointer type) because current rpc protocol doesnt know is return are one of arguments

 ------------